 Aspiring crypto traders can feel overwhelmed by market data.
 Exchanges for conventional assets are used indirectly as intermediaries — brokers and fund managers — place the orders.
 Misunderstanding of direct trading causes misinterpretation of your favorite cryptocurrency's price action.
 The crypto exchange book is the starting point in learning the ropes.

-Whether you trade on one or multiple platforms, the order book is the centrepiece of your exchange environment, your guide, and best friend.
+Whether you trade on one or multiple platforms, the order book is the centerpiece of your exchange environment, your guide, and best friend.
 It is essential for tracking price action and making informed trading decisions.

 What is an exchange order book?